Blacktown

 How does the suburb of Blacktown's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Blacktown is below the national average, with the median assessed at $50,018 while the average income stands at $57,266.
-This contrasts to Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Blacktown had a median income among taxpayers of $50,018 with the average level standing at $57,266.
+This is below the national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $54,450 (median) and $62,340 (average) as of September 2025.

 What is the disposable income in the suburb of Blacktown?